 So, what can you do?

 Don’t forget to consult your functional SAP consultants as well.
-New engine ID’s don’t necessarily mean errors in the program.
+New package ID’s don’t necessarily mean errors in the program.
 New functionalities can be in use as well or existing ones can be used more extensively (higher numbers) or are about to retire (lower numbers).
-All of these scenarios require an appropriate action.
+All of these scenarios require appropriate action.

 - Do not push the “send” button right away after the measurement is completed!
 Challenge the results, and take appropriate actions to ensure that what you are sending to SAP is an accurate reflection of usage.

 - Keep your measurement tools safe and sound.
 They are SAP programs which need updates/changes/fixes as well.

 - Keep an eye on the SAP Support Portal for detailed information on the measurement process.

 Know your measurement program, don’t just rely on what the output of the tool tells you.
 Challenge the results and find current information on the SAP license measurement and the measurement tools (USMM and LAW – oh yes, that one also!) on the SAP Support Portal.
 Also, check for SAP Notes regularly.

 Understand the changes the in the SAP landscape and make sure these are reflected in the measurement plan.
 Remember, not everything is measurable from within the system and sometimes self-declaration is needed.
 Be wary, speak to an actual SAP licensing specialist and have them perform an independent check to ensure that all results are correct.